How to Reward Your Team on a Small Budget: 7 Creative Ideas

 4. Personalised Thank You Notes

 I know this might seem simple, but in today’s digital age, a handwritten thank you note can have a surprisingly strong impact.
 It’s a small but meaningful gesture that shows your appreciation on a personal level.
-Taking the time to write a note by hand makes the recognition feel special and genuine.
+Taking the time to write a note by hand makes the recognition feel special and genuine, reinforcing the importance of a personal connection.
+In a world where employees often feel like a number, this thoughtful act can remind them that their individual contributions truly matter.

 How to implement personalised thank you notes